VIRGINIA BEACH

 hinge vs Other Apps in Virginia Beach

-Tinder: Still the undisputed king of the Oceanfront during tourist season.
-If you are looking for a "one-night-only" situation with someone visiting for a bachelor party, Tinder is your tool.
-However, for locals, Tinder has become a bit of a dumpster fire.
-The ratio of bots to real humans in the 757 area code is higher on Tinder than anywhere else, and the "Social" feature mostly just shows you the same three people you went to high school with at Princess Anne.
+Tinder: Still the undisputed king of the Oceanfront during June and July.
+If you are looking for a "one-night-only" situation with a tourist, Tinder is your tool.
+However, for locals, the ratio of bots and "just passing through" profiles in the 757 area code is at an all-time high this month, making it frustrating for long-term seekers.

-Feeld/Pure: These have seen a surge in the ViBe District and North End, catering to a more "alternative" or ethically non-monogamous crowd.
-While Hinge is for the "meet the parents" track, these apps are for the "let’s explore our boundaries" track.
-They have their place, but the user pool is significantly smaller and much more concentrated in specific zip codes (23451, mostly).
+Feeld/Pure: These have seen a surge in the ViBe District and North End, catering to a more "alternative" crowd.
+While Hinge is for the "meet the parents" track, these apps are for the summer fling or "let’s explore our boundaries" track.
+The user pool is concentrated heavily in the 23451 zip code during the summer months.

 Where to Actually Meet Your hinge Matches